Syndicated procurement

-Syndicated procurement is a purchasing method whereby a syndicate manager groups together multiple concurrent orders from multiple buyers with intent to reduce the purchase price or facilitate delivery.
+Syndicated procurement is a procurement method whereby a syndicate manager groups together multiple concurrent orders from multiple buyers with intent to reduce the purchase price or facilitate delivery.
 Similar terms in use are "aggregation" and "collective buying".

 Example: Five distinct government agencies each require 2,000 new ergonomic office chairs.
 For an order of 2,000 units, the chair manufacturer is willing to sell at $100 each.
 Hence, if procuring independently, each government agency will pay $100 per chair.
 However, for an order of 10,000 chairs, the manufacturer is willing to reduce the price to $70 per unit.
 The five agencies can therefore pool their demand in order to lower the price by 30%.

 Note that the buyers will change nothing in their order, except that they procure in concert, through a syndicate manager.

 Real-world examples

 Auto industry

 Competing German automobile manufacturers often procure steel in combined orders to reduce price.